 Diet breadth is often measured by the average number of resources used per household in a study year.
-Quantitative harvest data revealed a striking drop in the number of resources used between 2003 and 2014, from a household average of 21.4 types to 13.3 types.
+Quantitative harvest data revealed a steep decline in the number of resources used between 2003 and 2014, from a household average of 21.4 types to 13.3 types.
 In pre-spill years, households used an average of 21 kinds of resources.
 Diet breadth can also be measured by the number of specific resources used by 50% or more of community households.
-This measurement also reflects the drastic drop between 2003 and 2014.
+This measurement reflects the notable drop between 2003 and 2014.
 In Nanwalek, for example, 19 types of resources were used by 50% or more of Nanwalek households in 2003, compared to just 7 types in 2014 (Jones and Kostick 2016).
-In 2014, there were also no cases of an equal or greater percentage of Nanwalek households using any of the 25 most-used resources as reported in 2003.
-Instead, the drop in percentage of households using was substantial for many resources: halibut went from 90% using to 68%, octopus from 91% to 54%, Pacific tomcod from 64% to 16%, and black bear from 64% to 18%.
+In 2014, there were also no cases of an equal or greater percentage of Nanwalek households using any of the 25 most-used resources: halibut went from 90% using to 68%, octopus from 91% to 54%, Pacific tomcod from 64% to 16%, and black bear from 64% to 18%.
 On average, there was a drop of 31 percentage points when comparing values for these 25 resources across the two study years (Fall and Zimpelman 2016; Jones and Kostick 2016).